Peter Symonds College: Boarding

 Approximately eighty students board at the school circa 2005.
 Students board at the two houses; School House and Falkland Lodge.
 Boarders are typically from British Armed Forces families or the Falkland Islands.
-The college and the Falkland Islands government made an agreement for the college to accommodate students from the Falkland Islands.
-A second boarding house, Falkland Lodge, was built as part of this agreement, and was funded by the Falkland Islands.

-There were more boarding houses when the college was a boys' grammar school: Wyke Lodge, which has now been demolished was the environmental studies block, and Kelso, which was home to the music department, now replaced by the new Russel building.
+The Falkland Islands Government funded the construction of the Falkland Lodge, and pays for each student to board at Peter Symonds if they achieve at least five "C" grades in their GCSEs.
+Therefore, in 2005 principal Neil Hopkins described the institution as "the official sixth-form college for the Falkland Islands".
+There were more boarding houses when the college was a boys' grammar school: Wyke Lodge - which was originally converted into the Environmental Studies block, before being demolished to make way for the Russell Music Centre - and Kelso - the former home of the Music department, now housing administration & office space.

 Sports

-The college has teams in the following sports: athletics, American flag football, badminton, basketball, cheerleading, cricket, cross country, equestrian, football, hockey, lacrosse, netball, rugby, squash, swimming, tennis, skiing, sailing, and volleyball.
-The college enters individual players and teams into competitions for the following sports: Golf, table tennis and trampolining.
+The college has teams in the following sports: athletics, badminton, basketball, cheerleading, cricket, dance, football, futsal, hockey, netball, rugby, skiing, squash, swimming, table tennis, tennis, and volleyball.
+Additionally there are recreational sport activities (requiring no prior experience or trials) in badminton, basketball, dodgeball, football (both 11-a-side and womens'-only), hockey, indoor cricket, lacrosse, netball, squash, table tennis and volleyball.

 Students' Union

 The Peter Symonds College Student Union works in conjunction with Student Services to promote student interests alongside organising events for the student body, such as diversity festivals, guest speakers, charity events, concerts and end of year balls.
 The SU consists of the Executive Committee (President, Vice President, Treasurer, Secretary) and other officers (Canteens and Environment, Entertainments and Charity, Communications, Equality and Diversity, Officer without Portfolio and others).
 The Students' Union has a history of organising and coordinating protests and demonstrations on behalf of the student body.

 The President of the SU also serves on the Board of Governors as a student governor, along with one other student governor who need not be a member of the Executive Committee.
 Amongst the roles of the President are to chair the executive committee, and to organise and chair the Student Parliament.

-The Students' Union officers are elected at the start of the academic year with the executive committee elected at the year's end.
-Participation in the elections has been boosted in recent years through the use of an online system accessible through the student intranet; this system was introduced for the first time in the executive committee election of April 2012.
+The Students' Union officers are elected by students in all year groups at the end of the academic year.
+Participation in the elections is through the use of an online system accessible through the student intranet; this system was introduced for the first time in the executive committee election of April 2012.
 The electoral system works on a "single transferable vote" system, with a "re-open nominations" option available.
+All candidates must publish a manifesto ahead of time, and most will campaign both in person and on social media.

 The Student Union is affiliated with the National Union of Students.
 The college is entitled to send two voting delegates to the Union Conference.